Release notes for 100.14

 ArcadeProfile.
 You can query the Arcade evaluator to get the list of supported profile variables for a given feature table or geoelement.
 The profile variables can then be used to evaluate the script using

 For more general information on the Arcade scripting language and its uses, refer to the Arcade online documentation.

 ArcGIS Runtime now supports capturing and logging Arcade script debug messages generated by the Arcade

 Console() function.
-You can do so by subscribing to the
+You can do so by handling signals from

 You can now define an extent that restricts the map area accessible to the user.
 Until 100.14, the available area has been defined by the full extent of the basemap or the first operational layer if a basemap isn't provided.
 With this release, you can set a maximum extent with the new